Site Settings – Members

 Export users

-1. Go to People > All Contacts on the Growmatik dashboard.
+1. Go to People > All Contacts or choose any saved segment from Segment section.

 Note: If the Visible Columns button is active, you will export only the visible columns (up to 6 selected columns) in your CSV file.